dariomws/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 **You can't enable plus addressing in the Exchange admin center (EAC); you can only enable it through Exchange Online PowerShell**.

 >[!NOTE]
-> Plus addresses are only supported for mailboxes and Groups.
+> Plus addresses are only supported for mailboxes and groups located in Exchange Online.
+They are not supported in Exchange hybrid environments.

 ## Enable plus addressing in your Exchange Online organization